6 NIGHTS | 55 MILES | THE CONFLUENCE

 An early morning start, and a stiff climb, will move us through the multi-colored layers of Canyon wall, as we exit via the Grandview trail where our return transportation will be waiting.
 We’ll head back to Flagstaff for a final meal as a team, then home to brag, until our next adventure.

-Trek date confirmation: We apply for Grand Canyon permits on the 1st of the month, four months in advance, and are notified by the park service of our exact permit dates within two weeks.
-You’ll receive an email from us as soon as the trek dates for your week are confirmed.
-At that time, you can start making plans for transportation and pre-trek/post-trek accommodations.
+We apply for Grand Canyon permits through a lottery system on the 1st of the month, four months in advance of our planned trek date.
+Permits are typically issued and within two weeks of submission.
+You’ll receive an email from us as soon as the dates for your trek are confirmed.
+Once confirmed, you can start making plans for transportation and pre-trek/post-trek accommodations.

-Pre and post-trip accommodations: Once your Grand Canyon Challenge trek dates are finalized, secure a lodging reservation in Flagstaff, AZ as soon as possible.
-You can request a TSX “corporate rate” at Little America Hotel (flagstaff.littleamerica.com / 800.865.1401) in Flagstaff where we’ll be having our pre-trek orientation, and where we will meet the morning of our hike (prices typically $125-$175 with discount).
-The nearby hotels on Lucky Drive are also a popular option within walking distance (prices typically $75-$105).
+Secure a lodging reservation in Flagstaff, AZ as soon as your trek dates are confirmed.
+You can request a TSX “corporate rate” at Little America Hotel (flagstaff.littleamerica.com / 800.865.1401) in Flagstaff.
+We will be hosting our pre-trek orientation at the hotel and will depart from the hotel on the morning of our hike (prices typically $125-$175 with discount).
+The nearby hotels on Lucky Lane are also a popular option and within walking distance (prices typically $75-$105).
 If you plan on staying somewhere else, that is ok with us!
-Just let us know where you end up and we’ll do our best to accommodate.
+Let us know where you end up and we’ll do our best to accommodate.

-Transportation: If traveling by air, Flagstaff is the preferred airport.
+If traveling by air, Flagstaff is the preferred airport.
 There is a free hotel shuttle to Little America Hotel from the Flagstaff airport.
 If flying into Phoenix, consider renting a car or taking a shuttle to Flagstaff.
-Reserve your shuttle spot in advance with Arizona Shuttle (arizonashuttle.com / 928.226.8060) or you can arrange customized shuttle service from A Friendly Cab (afriendlycab.com / 928.774.4444).
+Reserve your shuttle spot in advance with Groome Transportation (groometransportation.com or 928.350.8466).
+You may also be able arrange customized shuttle service with Uber or Lyft.